Daniel Stowe Botanical Garden - Belmont, NC

 - In case the garden runs out of maps, you may want to print a map of the whole layout before you arrive.
 When I visited they didn't have any maps to know where I was going so I just wandered around.
 You won't get lost but it's nice to know which garden you are actually looking at.

-- There are a lot of bees flying around.
+- There are a lot of bees flying around during the summer.
 It wasn't a problem but it's nice to know.

 - Make sure you take your AAA card or senior discount card with you to get $2.00 off admission.
-I forgot my AAA card so I paid the full admission of $12.00.
-The group rate is $10.00 per adult if you have 15 people in your party.
-Children 4-12 years old are $6.00 each.
-Anyone over 60 years old is $11.00 per person.
+Check into the group rates per adult if you have 15 people in your party.
+Children 4-12 years old and anyone over 60 years old have special admission rates.
+You can find the latest pricing at www.dsbg.org

 - The Gift shop offers a lot of local handmade products like soap, lip balm, pottery, scarves, and jewelry.